 If you want to work in the virtual environment, you have to activate it.

 When the virtual environment is activated (you can see it’s name in brackets at the beginning of your prompt), you can install modules with pip.

-(project_venv) $ pip install module_name
+(project_venv) $ python -m pip install requests

 When you finish your work, just deactivate the virtual environment.